imkrstnee/Project-/README.md

 - -out cybertail_cert.crt: the ouput filename of certificate
 - -addext "extendedKeyUsage=serverAuth": Indicates how a public key should be used, in this case server authentication

 2c.
-Change to PFX format and download.
+Convert to PFX format and download.
 ![hi](https://github.com/user-attachments/assets/2c955dc7-6a01-4317-85f8-e418375bd29d)

 3. Import and bind self-signed certificate to web app.

-4. Import certificate to Key Vault
+4. Import certificate to Key Vault.

 <img width="300" alt="3" src="https://github.com/user-attachments/assets/99725e0b-418d-4120-8606-d5daef988e93">